mrsarac/ffreadwise-translator-plugin/README.md

 - Do not commit build outputs: `build/` and packaged zips are ignored.
 - If you self-host Firefox updates, keep only `dist/updates.json` and the signed `.xpi` you link there.
 - For Chrome, upload `dist/chrome.zip` to the Web Store; do not commit it.

+Automated Releases
+- Tag the repository with `vX.Y.Z` (for example `v1.0.5`) or run the workflow manually.
+- GitHub Actions builds and attaches download assets to the tag’s Release:
+  - `ffreadwise-translator-plugin-chrome.zip`
+  - `ffreadwise-translator-plugin-firefox.xpi`
+- The links in the Downloads section above always point to the latest release.

 Load for local testing
 - Chrome: `chrome://extensions` → Load unpacked → `build/chrome`